koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 getPublicInstance is a function to define a public instance, which receives an instance and returns a public instance. you can convert an instance to what you want to expose.

-ReactDOM returns a passed instance without doing anything.
+ReactDOM returns a received instance without doing anything.
 So you can get a DOM node reference through a `ref` prop.
 -->